If you’re looking for a name for your new baby, puppy, or kitten, then there’s a lot of inspiration to be had from the Monopoly board!

 Often spelled as Beau for a boy or Bo for a girl, Bow is a unisex variant of this name which means ‘beautiful’.
 It’s also the name of Bow Street, an Orange property on the UK Monopoly board.

 Victoria is a girl’s name that means ‘victory’ and the female version of ‘Victor’.
-In Monopoly, Victoria Square is an Orange property on the Australian version of the game and Victoria Avenue is a Yellow property on the Canada version from 2000.
+In Monopoly, Victoria Square is an Orange property in the Australian version of the game and Victoria Avenue is a Yellow property in the Canadian version from 2000.

 Also spelled as Piers (as in Piers Morgan) or Pierce (as in Pierce Brosnan), Pearse is a boy’s name of French origin.
 Pearse Street is one of the Orange properties on the Irish Monopoly board.